jaaaco/django-metrics-exporter/readme.md

 # Django Metrics Exporter

-**Django Metrics Exporter** is a lightweight containerized solution for exposing Django application metrics (e.g., user logins, registrations) to Prometheus, designed for seamless integration with Grafana for real-time monitoring.
+**Django Metrics Exporter** is a lightweight containerized solution for exposing Django application metrics (e.g., user logins, registrations, and database table stats) to Prometheus, designed for seamless integration with Grafana for real-time monitoring.

 ---